agniiva/occurance/content/writing/rich-in-twenties.md

 Why?
 Because I understood a career "secret" that I'm about to share with you.
 I believe every self-made person knows this well.

-This is going to be a long read, so if you're not patient enough to understand or implement what's written, you're not gonna make it.
+This is going to be a fairly deep read, so if you're not patient enough to understand or implement what's written, you're not gonna make it.

 Okay, so to understand **how to get rich**, we need to grasp the concepts of **Value** and **Leverage**.